RandomcodeDev/purpl-engine/docs/style.md

 - Namespaces (only really `purpl`, nested namespaces are overrated anyway)
 - `new`/`delete`, but _ONLY_ for classes

-Otherwise, we use the C99 standard library, which is a mandatory part of any standard-conformant implementation, and also usually present in non-standard versions as well.
+Otherwise, we use the C99 standard library (`calloc`/`free` for memory, `fopen`/`fprintf`/`fread`/`fwrite`/`fclose` for files, et cetera.
+If you don't know C, better start Googling now), which is a mandatory part of any standard-conformant implementation, and also usually present in non-standard ones as well.
 I know this seems a waste, but this project was originally going to be in C, and that only changed because of how awesome ImGui is, and also because of namespaces/classes.